 render

-and about 66ms in raster_and_draw
+and about 62 ms in raster_and_draw

 smaller also helps a lot.
-Modern browsers go a

-step further and perform raster and draw on the
+Modern browsers go a step further and perform raster-and-draw on the

 GPU, where a lot more parallelism is available.
 Even so, on complex